We might think, "50% conversion rate? That must be the way to go!"

 Of course, advocates can claim eating birds is bad for everyone's health, the environment, etc. Putting aside the veracity of those health and environmental claims, this simply isn't the way the world works; people don't just accept what a vegan advocate says as gospel truth.
 Rather, they combine what they hear from all sources, paying more attention to what their doctor and friends say.
 On top of this, people generally give much more weight to advice that leads toward what they want to do – e.g., continuing to eat the familiar and convenient foods their friends and family eat.

-More importantly, we simply don't make decisions based on what is "perfect" for our health, the environment, etc. We don't exercise the optimal amount, we don't sleep enough, we don't floss every day, we don't give up our car, etc.
+More importantly, we simply don't make decisions based on what is "perfect" for our health, the environment, etc. We don't exercise the optimal amount, we don't sleep enough, we don't floss every day, we don't work standing up, we don't give up our car, etc.

 With few exceptions, we follow our habits / peers.
 For most people (i.e., not a self-selected vegetarian sub-sample), if we change anything, we do something somewhat "better" – e.g., eating chickens instead of cows.